The Wild Way Home

 Main Focus: Poetry Analysis

-We have included a teacher copy and a copy for the Year 3 / Year 4 kids (without the teaching points).
+In this discussion guide, we have included a teacher copy and a copy for the Year 3 / Year 4 kids (without the teaching points).

 We have taken the poem apart into sizeable chunks for your Ks2 class to analyse and to discuss.